 Tips to Make Your Replacement Windows Last Longer

-Windows are directly impacted by weather elements.
-When dirt builds up on your window panes, it needs to be removed to give you unhindered views and to keep your windows functioning perfectly.
+Your home’s windows are directly impacted by the weather.
 While you clean your windows, take a look at their components.
 Inspect their glass, frames, hardware, and function.
-If you spot any cracks around your window seams, or Low-E film degrading, have them repaired to avoid further damage.
+If you spot any cracks around your window seams, or Low-E film degrading, have them inspected by a window installation professional like Kelly Window & Door so they can advise you how to avoid further damage.

 Window Cleaning Tips